 Who do you travel with?

 I travel by myself!
 This is the result of a combination of factors.
 For example, as soon as I started earning an income I started budgeting for my travel plans during the study exchange I wanted to complete in 2015.
 Majority of my friends had different priorities back then so when I left, I moved to London by myself.
 I have to emphasize however, traveling by yourself does not mean you will be lonely.
-In fact, I cannot even think of a trip I have done where I have not ended up making friends and having travel buddies (seriously, hostels are so social its impossible not to!).
+In fact, I cannot even think of a trip I have done where I have not ended up making friends and having travel buddies (hostels are so social its impossible not to!).

 Admittedly, I would love to share all my travels with friends and family by my side, but I have learned to love traveling by myself because it has meant meeting some of the most amazing people from all around the world!
-Solo travel is definitely something that takes getting used to, so feel free to visit my Travel Tips page as there are plenty of hints and tricks to encourage you to take that leap of faith!
+Solo travel is definitely something that might take getting used to, so feel free to visit my Travel Tips page as there are plenty of hints and tricks to encourage you to take that leap of faith!

 Who takes your photos if you travel solo?